microsoft/audio/README.md

 This project will contain open source tools and utilities shared by the Microsoft Windows Audio team.

-## CollectAudioLogs
+### CollectAudioLogs

 This is a script for collecting audio logs, which are used when diagnosing audio problems.
-This till is primarily use in collaboration with a developer on the Windows Audio team, though the data may be useful for audio driver developers and software venders that are creating [Audio Processing Objects (APOs)](https://learn.microsoft.com/en-us/windows-hardware/drivers/audio/audio-processing-object-architecture)
+This tool is primarily use in collaboration with a developer on the Windows Audio team, though the data may be useful for audio driver developers and software venders that are creating [Audio Processing Objects (APOs)](https://learn.microsoft.com/en-us/windows-hardware/drivers/audio/audio-processing-object-architecture)

 The logs collected by this script are mostly identical to the logs collected by feedback hub.
-To collect audio logs using the feedback hub, you would first go into Feedback Hub Settings and enable "save a local copy of diagnostics when giving feedback."
+To collect the equivalant audio logs using the feedback hub, you would first go into Feedback Hub Settings and enable "save a local copy of diagnostics when giving feedback."
 You would then file a feedback under "Devices and Drivers"->"Audio and Sound" with the "Recreate my problem" option.

 There are two notable exceptions with the logs collected using this script versus the logs collected using Feedback Hub.
 First, the logs collected by this script are more compact than the files collected by feedback hub, having all of the log files in a flatter directory structure makes it a little more friendly for manual analysis.
 Second, this script has the option to collect [Time Travel Traces](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/time-travel-debugging-overview) of the Windows Audio Services.
 Feedback hub does not have the ability to collect Time Travel Traces.